Karthika54/tink-her-hack-skillup/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [JavaScript,TypeScript]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [React (client), Node.js + Express]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [firebase (Auth + Firestore), cors, body-parser, axios (or fetch), and optionally dotenv / joi for config & validation]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code, Git,Browser]

 **For Hardware:**
 - Main components: [List main components]